MeloS7/llamaV2/README.md

 ## What we offer
 - LLaMA2 Demos on SST (Inference and Fine-tuning).
 - LLaMA2 application on politosphere dataset.
+- The usage of Prompt Template Tool <Langchain>.
 - (Still Adding....)